Reviews and Comments

 It starts of blurry videos of a well-built costumed man jumping and flying.
 Initially dismissed as viral attempts by some unknown video production company, things get 'real' when the man begins to save people.
 Problem is, the man is Asian, and in this land, people prefer their superheroes to be white.

 As speculations and more videos surface, another Asian man, who works out and like to help people in a gym, speculates that one well-built person in the gym might be that superhero.
 But it remains speculation even after said person asks him to become his gym partner.
-Things come to a head when police attempt to arrest him for being the …
+Things come to a head when police attempt to arrest him for …

 In this issue: stories by Saswati Chatterjee, Rachael Cupp, Mame Bougouma Diene, Ai Jiang, Joyce …